- Who Needs to Test

 Math, English, and Reading Comprehension placement testing is required for all entering students, both full-time and part-time.
 Exemptions may be granted if you have completed placement tests at CCC within the last three years, have transferred credit in college-level English and/or math, or have had the test or portions of the test waived by Admissions.

 |Transfer of coursework with a "C" or higher and granted equivalent CCC credit||Transfer of coursework with a "C" or higher and granted equivalent CCC credit|

 |85 percent or higher on the English Regents (within the last 3 years)|

 Accuplacer testing is administered via computer and is very easy to use, even if you have little or no computer experience.
 A proctor will be present to answer questions and/or to assist first-time computer users.

 You should allow three hours for completing the testing process.
 Calculators are not permitted for the math section.
 However, scrap paper and pencils will be provided.

 At the conclusion of the test, the computer automatically determines your placement into English, Reading, and Math classes using criteria established by CCC faculty and staff.
 Course placements are made on the basis of the test scores, and serve as a beginning step in the advisement and course registration process.

-If you require special accommodations for testing, you should contact the Student Disability Services Office prior to scheduling a placement test appointment.
-Once accommodations have been approved, the Assessment Coordinator will contact you to arrange an appointment for testing.
-You may reach the Student Disability Services office by calling 607-962-9262 or 1-800-358-7171 x9262.
+If you require accommodations for testing, you should meet with the Student Disability Services Office prior to scheduling a assessment test appointment.
+Please complete the SDS appointment request form and we will contact you to schedule your appointment.
+The coordinator will schedule your assessment test after completion of the intake process.
+You may also reach the Student Disability Services office by calling 607-962-9262 or 1-800-358-7171 x9262.